bitrise-io/devcenter/_articles/en/troubleshooting/trigger-doesnt-work.md

 - triggers
 - troubleshooting
 - builds
-summary: 'Unfortunately, it can happen that your build triggers do not trigger a build automatically on Bitrise.
+description: 'Unfortunately, it can happen that your build triggers do not trigger a build automatically on Bitrise.
 There are many potential issues that can stop your builds '
 redirect_from: []
 menu: